Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: KPZ One-Point Subclasses from Product Matrix Elements

 To approximate this setting in the present discrete transfer-matrix formulation, we introduce a Brownian-weighted initial vector $|u\rangle$ with components

 where $B(x)$ is a discrete two-sided random walk referenced to a central site and fixed by the convention $B(x_{\rm mid})=0$.
 This removes an arbitrary additive constant and defines a random initial free-energy profile.
+Brownian-type stationary structures also arise in extensions to several nonintersecting directed polymers~\cite{barraquandLeDoussal2023nonintersecting}.
 The corresponding free energy is obtained from the contraction

 which represents a Brownian-weighted line-to-point observable from the same product matrix $W(t)$.
 In other words, the stationary-type boundary condition is implemented by summing over all starting positions with random initial weights $e^{B(x)}$, while keeping the bulk disorder ensemble unchanged.
 After centering and rescaling, the resulting one-point free-energy distribution is then compared with the Baik--Rains benchmark.